bpweber/dotfiles/README.md

-various dotfiles for vim and i3 configs
+basically just dotfiles for vim, also google fonts